PrivateHelpers/doc/README.md

 The aims:

 * Support for refugees.
-* support for private helpers, private initiatives.
+* Support for private helpers, private initiatives.

 The Target-groups:

 * Refugees new to Austria.
 * Refugees already for a longer time in Austria.
+* Private Helpers, who support refugees.

 Personas: